Atomic Robo Kid Special/アトミックロボキッド (PCE) - UPL 1990/1/19

 Away from the main game, the shop features archaic controls, forcing you to buy each item individually, which is painful when stocking up on healing potions for dungeon delving.
 And then there’s the odd, game-breaking inclusion of a Sokoban-style puzzle mid-way through which blocks progress.
 It had me perplexed for several years until my dad solved it in a matter of minutes (cue smug grin).

 Having said all that, the game holds a special place for me; the music, though limited, is great, and much it should be with an ex-Sunsoft member of Harada Nobuyuki's stature on board.
 And the graphics, particularly the aforementioned battle scenes, hold a unique charm.

 Of course, upon finishing this game (which took around 5 years thanks to that puzzle), my interest switched to who developed it.
-No pseudonyms, but it took some time to discover that Kitaichi Koizumi, the director, is none other than the founder of Prism Kikaku, who took an all-star dev team from Sunsoft when he set up shop.
-We’re talking Batman, Blaster Master, Gremlins 2 etc, which makes me wonder whether DOII wasn’t underfunded and thus unable to reach its true potential?
+No pseudonyms, but it took some time to discover that Kitaichi Koizumi, the director, is none other than the founder of Prism Kikaku, who took an all-star dev team (Batman, Blaster Master, Gremlins 2 etc) from Sunsoft when he set up shop.
+With the staff on hand, it makes one wonder whether Dual Orb II wasn’t underfunded/developed on a tight schedule and thus unable to reach its true potential.

-Who knows?
-Either way, the developer would change their name shortly after DOII’s release to Nippon Ichi and given the timing, it is likely this was their final game as Prism.
+Whatever the reasons, the developer would change their name shortly after the game’s release to Nippon Ichi and given the timing, it is likely this was their final game as Prism.